turbot/steampipe-plugin-gcp/docs/tables/gcp_dns_policy.md

   not enable_logging;
 ```

-### List dns policies not associated with any network
+### List DNS policies not associated with any network

 ```sql
 select